Rosny Park: Today

 Centred on Bligh Street and the Rosny Park Transit Mall, Rosny Park has effectively become the administrative, commercial and transportational centre of the City of Clarence, and therefore Hobart's eastern shore.
 It caters for banking (all major banks) and postal services, and government administration.
 It is the home of the Clarence City Council, a local court chambers, and the local branch of the State Library of Tasmania.
 It also has branches of the Commonwealth Office, the Australian Archives, the Department of Justice, the Education Department, Service Tasmania, and the Rosny Historic Centre (a small local museum and historic property).
-The Clarence branch of the Returned and Services League (RSL) is based in Rosny Park.
+The Clarence branch of the Returned & Services League is based in Rosny Park.
 There is also childcare, and nursing home facilities nearby.

 Rosny Park is home to Bellerive Police station, the Tasmanian Fire Service, and Bayfield Street Medical Centre, as well as Warrane barracks of the 12th/40th battalion of the Australian Army Reserve.

 It is the primary retail area of the eastern shore, home to Eastlands Shopping Centre, now the biggest in the state.
 The shopping centre has continued to grow since it first opened in 1965, becoming fully enclosed in 1972, and includes 100 stores catering for all varieties, including food stores, fashion, supermarkets, a Kmart and Tasmania's first Big W store.

 Rosny Park also has a Village Cinemas complex, one of only four in the state.
 There is also a Raine & Horne Real Estate and Harcourts Real estate.

 Rosny Park is home to Rosny College a government-provided senior secondary college, which also teaches adult night courses.

 Rosny Park is home to the Rosny Park Public Golf Course, a 9-hole course, as well as Kangaroo Bay cricket ground, skateboard ramps and netball courts, Rosny Park Tennis Club, and Rosny Park Bowls Club.

 Nearby Charles Hand Memorial Park provides public green space and also hosts an annual Christmas Carols by Candlelight ceremony which draws crowds in the thousands.

-Rosny Park Transit Mall is a local hub and is serviced by several routes which reach most suburban areas of the City of Clarence, and some outer districts such as Lauderdale, as well as services to Hobart Bus Station and Glenorchy.
+Rosny Park Transit Mall is a local hub and is serviced by several routes which reach most suburban areas of the City of Clarence, and some outer districts such as Lauderdale, as well as services to Hobart Bus Mall and Glenorchy.